John S. McCain Sr.: Typhoon Connie

 After a period of leave in the United States, McCain reported back to Pearl Harbor on 1 April 1945.
 On 17 May, he hoisted his flag on the aircraft carrier at Ulithi.
 He relieved Mitscher on 28 May, and Task Force 58 became Task Force 38 once more.

-On 4 June, Task Force 38 encountered Typhoon Connie (also known as Typoon Viper).
+On 4 June, Task Force 38 encountered Typhoon Connie (also known as Typhoon Viper).
 McCain recommended to Halsey that Task Force 38 leave the area.
 Halsey agreed, but postponed a decision to depart until he had more information.
 McCain wanted to head east, which would have put Task Force 38 out of harm's way, but at 20:00 Halsey ordered Task Force 38 to set course to 300 degrees.
 McCain thought this would be headed into the typhoon, but complied with the order.

 On receipt of more information, McCain changed course to 000 degrees at 03:00.
 At 04:20 on 5 June, Clark, in command of Task Group 38.1, which was getting the worst of the storm, informed McCain that he could steer clear of it by altering course to 120 degrees.
 McCain checked with Halsey, who told him to maintain course.
 McCain was sailing with Task Group 38.4, which was getting clear on the current course of 000 degrees, and saw no reason to alter it, but gave Clark permission to use his own judgment at 04:40.